 Diastat and Diastat Acudial and children

-Diastat is approved to treat seizures in children ages 2 years and older with refractory seizures, as well as adults.
+Diastat is approved to treat seizures in adults and children ages 2 years and older with refractory seizures.
 For more information on how the drug performed in clinical studies in this age group, see Diastat’s prescribing information.

-Diastat isn’t meant to be used by itself for treating seizures caused by refractory epilepsy.* Instead, Diastat is approved as an add-on therapy.
-This means it should be used in addition to at least one other anti-epileptic drug.
-This is because Diastat is only used as needed to treat seizures.
-It shouldn’t be used every day to control seizures.
+Diastat is not meant to be used by itself for treating seizures caused by refractory epilepsy.* Instead, Diastat is approved as an add-on therapy.
+This means you should receive it in addition to at least one other anti-epileptic drug.
+This is because Diastat you only use Diastat as needed to treat seizures.
+You should not use it every day to control seizures.

-Examples of other anti-epileptic drugs that may be taken while you’re also using Diastat include:
+Examples of other anti-epileptic drugs that you may take while you are receiving Diastat include:

-If you have questions about how other anti-epileptic drugs are used with Diastat, talk with your doctor or pharmacist.
+If you have questions about how to use other anti-epileptic drugs with Diastat, talk with your doctor or pharmacist.

 * Refractory means you’re still experiencing seizures even after taking at least two anti-epileptic medications.
 See the “Diastat and Diastat Acudial for seizures” section above.

-You should take Diastat and Diastat Acudial according to your doctor’s or healthcare provider’s instructions.
+You should take Diastat and Diastat Acudial according to your doctor’s or healthcare professional’s instructions.

-Diastat comes as a gel inside prefilled syringes that are used to give the medication rectally.
+Diastat comes as a gel inside prefilled syringes that are used to administer the medication rectally.
 The syringes have a special molded tip for application.
 No needle is used to give the drug.

-It’s important to note that Diastat isn’t meant for self-administration.
-You’ll need a caregiver or other person to administer the dose for you.
+It’s important to note that Diastat is not meant for self-administration.
+You’ll need a caregiver or another person to administer the dose for you.

 Diastat’s manufacturer has provided step-by-step instructions for use on the drug’s website.